M4ngu/Sweet-Sixteen/firmware/Sweet_3/README.md

 FADERMAX and FADERMIN are 14-bit numbers; as such, they are stored in two bytes as MSB and LSB; the actual number is calculated by `(MSB << 8) + LSB`

 +---------+--------+------------------------------------+

 | Address | Format |            Description             |

 +---------+--------+------------------------------------+

 | 0       | 0/1    | LED on when powered                |

 | 1       | 0/1    | LED blink on MIDI data             |

 | 2       | 0/1    | Rotate controller outputs via 180º |

 | 3       | 0/1    | I2C Master/Follower                |

 | 4,5     | 0-127  | FADERMIN lsb/msb                   |

 | 6,7     | 0-127  | FADERMAX lsb/msb                   |

 | 8-15    |        | Currently vacant                   |

 +---------+--------+------------------------------------+

 | 16-31   | 0-15   | Channel for each control (USB)     |

 | 32-47   | 0-15   | Channel for each control (TRS)     |

 | 48-63   | 0-127  | CC for each control (USB)          |

 | 64-79   | 0-127  | CC for each control (TRS)          |

 +---------+--------+------------------------------------+

+EEPROM address 100-115 is used for GESS presets

 ## LICENSING